Lauchschwert/TabMakerFX/README.md

 ## This tool is still under development and will be punching you with some bugs

 # Current Feature under development
-- Import/Export (Core Features) dependant on: Dynamic panel adding
+- Import/Export (Core Features) !
+Almost ready

 # Roadmap / Checklist